Aurangabad, West Bengal: Education

+Aurangabad, located in Murshidabad district of West Bengal, is widely recognised as a major hub of beedi and home-based craft industries.
+The region hosts a large number of small and medium-scale manufacturers, providing employment to thousands of local workers.

+Among the industrial establishments in the area, Pataka Industry Private Limited is considered one of the largest and most prominent.
+Alongside it, several well-known beedi brands operate from Aurangabad, including Kalpana Biri, Shiv Bidi, Howrah Bidi, and Mrinalini Bidi.

+These industries play a significant role in the local economy and have contributed to Aurangabad’s reputation as a centre of traditional home-craft production.

+The beedi sector in Aurangabad supports a wide network of workers, particularly women, who are engaged in rolling, processing, and packaging.
+As a result, the region is regarded as an important source of livelihood for many families and is often described as a homecraft industries hub of national significance.

 Healthcare

 Aurangabad has a Primary Health Centre (PHC).

 Suti II CD block is one of the areas of Murshidabad district where ground water is affected by a high level of arsenic contamination.
 The WHO guideline for arsenic in drinking water is 10 mg/ litre, and the Indian Standard value is 50 mg/ litre.
 The maximum concentration in Suti II CD block is 1,852 mg/litre.

 Electoral constituencies

-Aurangabad was assembly constituency No. 51 of West Bengal; later as recommendations of Delimitation Commission were implemented, this area was part of new assembly constituency No. 57, Suti, which will contain the whole area under Suti I and Suti II CD Blocks.
+Aurangabad was assembly constituency No. 51 of West Bengal; later as recommendations of Delimitation Commission were implemented,& demolished the Aurangabad assembly constituency now this area was part of new assembly constituency No. 57, Suti, which will contain the whole area under Suti I and Suti II CD Blocks.